ChiKitsune/SwapThings/README.md

-# SwapThings a 1.16.5 Minecraft Forge Mod
+# SwapThings a Minecraft Forge Mod (Mainly 1.19.2 being updated)

 Mod mainly created to work with CCI/TwitchSpawn for some Twitch Integration.
 Adds commands for viewers to interact and make things more entertaining for the streamer.